alam689/Devops-Component/README.md

 **Flux** — Like Argo CD, a Kubernetes GitOps reconciler, but lighter and more controller-native (no built-in UI by default).

+**GitHub Actions (as CD)** — The same workflow engine used for CI (see #4) also deploys: a job triggered on merge or release builds artifacts and pushes them to a target (cloud, registry, or cluster), often using *environments* with required approvals for production gates.

+**GitLab CD** — The deploy half of GitLab CI/CD.
+How it works: later *stages* in `.gitlab-ci.yml` (e.g. `deploy`) run after build/test pass, using *environments* and manual-approval gates to release to staging/production.

+**Octopus Deploy** — A release-management tool that picks up *after* the build.
+How it works: it takes built artifacts and promotes them through environment-specific deployment processes with variable substitution, approvals, and runbooks — strong in Windows/.NET and multi-environment release governance.
 [⬆ Back to index](#part-1--component-index)

 ---